flerka/personal-blog/_posts/2019-08-18-string-interning-behavior.md

 False
 ```

-hello2 wasn't interned because it is the result of variable concatenation not string literal concatenation.
+hello2 wasn't interned because it results from variable concatenation, not string literal concatenation.

 ## 5 Example with string interpolation